-e image above of Tare only slightlyimag inspectors
+The image above is of enteritis but in a much milder form The blood vessels of the intestine are only slightly redder.
+Enteritis can range from the previous image to this one and everything in between.
+This level would have no effect on the carcase and would just require condemnation of the intestines.
+With practice inspectors learn how to make sound judgements on levels of infection.

+Oesophagostomum Radiatum or pimply gut

-oris also known as or knotty gut.
+Oesophagostomum Radiatum is also known as pimply gut or knotty gut.
 This is a condition of the intestines caused by the larval stage of the nodule worm (Oesphagostomum columbianum).

-The dis that is for human consumption the intestines are ed
+The disposition is that no action is needed unless bovine runners are being saved for human consumption then the intestines are condemned as unsuitable for processing.